Clinical Externships: Integrative Medicine

 The Venice Family Clinic was founded in 1970 and since then has grown from a small storefront operation into the largest free clinic in the United States and now a Federally-Qualified Community Health Center.
 They provide primary health care services, including mental health, health education and child development services free of charge for low-income men, women, and children throughout Los Angeles County.

 Since 2004, Emperor’s College clinical interns have joined the integrative medical team at Venice Family Clinic’s Simms/Mann Health and Wellness Center, where a wide range of integrated therapies that focus on the whole person and whole family are offered.
 In addition to conventional medical care, multi-modality approaches to chronic disease are embraced including acupuncture, mind-body techniques, chiropractic, and osteopathic care.

-In January 2014, Emperor’s College launched an externship rotation for its clinical interns at Being Alive Wellness Center.
+From 2014 to 2020, Emperor’s College offered an externship rotation for its clinical interns at Being Alive Wellness Center.
 A non-profit founded in 1986, Being Alive was created with the intention of helping people going through the trials and tribulations of living with HIV/AIDS.
 Wellness services are offered free of charge and include acupuncture, chiropractic, touch therapy, movement and meditation.

-At Being Alive, clinical interns gain the opportunity to treat some of the most complex cases they will encounter in their careers in a high volume, medical setting.
+At Being Alive, clinical interns gained the opportunity to treat some of the most complex cases they will encounter in their careers in a high volume, medical setting.

 Saban Community Clinic

 From 1999 to 2016, Emperor’s College interns had the opportunity to treat patients in an integrative setting at the Saban Community Clinic.
 Founded in 1967 as the Los Angeles Free Clinic, the Saban Community Clinic serves individuals and families with low cost, primary medical care, dental care, pediatrics and prenatal care, and behavioral health care.

 The Saban Community Clinic is a community clinic training site that also partners with Cedars-Sinai Medical Center, Kaiser Permanente, and the David Geffen School of Medicine at UCLA.